Admission for the January 2025 academic session is ongoing Apply Now!

 • Demonstrate the principles of working with data across distributions, sizes, and ranges.

-• Explain from first principles the operations that power data-driven utilities that have transformed the modern computing industry.
+• Explain from first principles the operations that power data-driven utilities in the modern computing industry.

-• Demonstrate foundational technological processes that enable various data functions.
+• Demonstrate foundational technological processes enabling various data functions.

 At the end of this course, students should be able to:

-• Utilize the R programming language for data-driven functions and utilities that have been lauded across the computing industry.
+• Utilize the R programming language for data-driven functions and utilities across computing domains.

-• Explain the structures, functions, and operations that power the utilities of this language across various application domains.
+• Explain the structures, functions, and operations of the R language.

-• Apply the R programming language to various data-driven use-cases in practical problem domains in the real world.
+• Apply the R programming language to practical data-driven use-cases.

 At the end of this course, students should be able to:

-• Solve various problems using the concepts of set theory.
+• Solve various problems using concepts of set theory.

 • Understand Algebraic structures.